Department of CorrectionP.O. Box 83720

 -Plus Competitive Benefits!

-The Mission of the Idaho Department of Correction is to Protect the public, our staff, and those within our custody and supervision through safety, accountability, partnerships and providing opportunities for offender change
+The Mission of the Idaho Department of Correction is to protect the public, our staff, and those within our custody and supervision through safety, accountability, partnership and providing opportunities for offender change

 To be hired, candidates will have a history and background supportive of department mission goals and will be subject to: